di98feja/RagnarsRokare/MobAILib/readme.md

 The RagnarsRokare.MobAI.MobManager is used to register and keep track of controlled mobs.
 It has a list of available MobAIs to use as the "brain" of the mob and controls its actions.
 Each MobAI has its own config file with settings: WorkerAIConfig and FixerAIConfig.
+They inherit MobAIBaseConfig that contain the base attributes:
+**Awareness** - General awareness, used to calculate search ranges and ability to detect enemies
+**Agressiveness** - Agressivness determines how to behave when fighting and when to give up and flee
+**Mobility** - Mobility is used to determine how often and how far the mob moves
+**Intelligence** - General intelligence, how much the mob can remember

 - **WorkerAI**
 Makes the character walk around and refill Smelters, Kilns, Fireplaces and Torches.
 It will search for items on the ground and in chests.